brandonteran/Instagram-Clone/README.md

 # Project 4 - *Instagram-Clone*

-**Name of your app** is a photo sharing app using Parse as its backend.
+**Instagram-Clone** is a photo sharing app using Parse as its backend.

 Time spent: **16** hours spent in total